FAQ

 8. Why do I need a therapist?
 Can I just talk to a friend?

 The therapeutic relationship is different than a friendship.
-Therapists are professionally trained and well educated on how to handle your specific problems.
+Therapists are professionally trained and well educated on how to handle your specific issues.
 A friend can usually only tolerate listening to a person’s problems for so long before they get bored, annoyed, or overwhelmed.
 In therapy, the time is spent focusing on you and working through your problems, exploring your life, relationships, concerns, fears, thoughts, feelings, and future.

 9. What kind of therapy do you do?